DeV-Kumaresan24/SecurePuzzleGameHub/README.md

-Just downlad the zip file or use the gitub link to store the files in your VS code.
+Just downlad the zip file or use the github link to store the files in your VS code.

 Then open "New Terminal".